 Rock And Roll References In Campfire Tales (1997)

 Otherwise, for the sake of cottagemixtape.com, there are some rock and roll connections to the film.
-The trailer (featured below) has the Rolling Stones – “Gimme Shelter”.
-However, it is not featured in the movie itself.
-There are not many rock tunes featured for the matter, choosing to go with an original soundtrack instead.
+The trailer for Campfire Tale features the Rolling Stones’ “Gimme Shelter“.
+However, it is nowhere featured in the movie itself.
+In fact, there are not many rock tunes featured in this movie, choosing to go with an original soundtrack option instead.
 In the movie, Christopher Masterson does wear an Iron Maiden T-shirt.
-At the end of the movie, it features a pretty horrid cover of “Monster Mash“, nuff said.
-And that is Campfire Tales is, a mash of narratives, loosely tied together but still a bit a fun.
+At the end of the movie, it features a pretty horrid cover of “Monster Mash“.
+However, this song is pretty indicative of what Campfire Tales is: a ‘mash’ of narratives, as it were, loosely tied together but still a bit a fun.

 Length: 1h 28m

 Rated: R (violence, sexuality)

-Best time to watch: I would recommend twilight, early evening.
-The length of each segment lends well to late night watching but might not be amusing enough.
+Best time to watch: I would recommend watching Campfire Tales at twilight, early evening.
+The length of each segment lends well to late night watching but might not be amusing enough to keep you awake.
 6pm -11pm, I would say.